oscardelalanza/enumerable/README.md

 ## Getting Started

-This project consists of the implementation of the following methods of Ruby `Enumerable` class
+This project consists of the implementation of the following methods of `Enumerable` class
 - `each`
 - `each_with_index`
 - `select`